 In recent years, goldendoodles have become one of the most popular dog types for pet lovers across North America.
 These doodle mix pups are the offspring of two beloved dog breeds — golden retrievers and poodles.
 The crossbreed poodle mix of these two dogs in this breed group brings out the best of both lines.
 You could say their a type of hybrid dog.
 While goldendoodles are often known for their cuddly good looks, they are also a top choice family dog because of their wonderful temperament and make great family pets.
 These dogs are affectionate, loving, kind and accepting of strangers, making them an ideal choice for both new and experienced dog owners.
 The goldendoodle puppy is one of the cutest!
-Some goldendoodles can be shy around other dogs and some may take a protective role for their families, so it’s important to stay far away from puppy mills and only adopt goldendoodles from a reputable breeder.
+A goldendoodle can be shy around other dogs and some may take a protective role for their families, so it’s important to stay far away from puppy mills and only adopt goldendoodles from a reputable breeder.
 Here are five important things to know about goldendoodle temperaments:

 1. Exercise Is Critical